ddbj/www/_ddbj/qualifiers-e.md

 Value format
 : limited to followings;

-* genomic DNA
+genomic DNA
-* genomic RNA
+genomic RNA
-* mRNA
+mRNA
-* tRNA
+tRNA
-* rRNA
+rRNA
-* transcribed RNA
+transcribed RNA
-* other RNA
+other RNA
-* other DNA
+other DNA
-* viral cRNA
+viral cRNA
-* unassigned DNA
+unassigned DNA
-* unassigned RNA
+unassigned RNA

 Comment
-: all values refer to the in vivo or synthetic molecule for primary entries and the hypothetical molecule in Third Party Annotation entries;
+: all values refer to the in vivo or synthetic molecule for primary entries and the hypothetical molecule in Third Party data;

-* The value "genomic DNA" does not imply that the molecule is nuclear (e.g. organelle and plasmid DNAs should be described by using "genomic DNA").
+- The value "genomic DNA" does not imply that the molecule is nuclear (e.g. organelle and plasmid DNAs should be described by using "genomic DNA").
-* For ribosomal RNA genes (rDNA), select "genomic DNA".
+- For ribosomal RNA genes (rDNA), select "genomic DNA".
-* For cDNA sequence, template of mRNA, select "mRNA".
+- For cDNA sequence, template of mRNA, select "mRNA".
-* For cDNA sequence, template of premature RNA, select "transcribed RNA".
+- For cDNA sequence, template of premature RNA, select "transcribed RNA".
-* "other RNA" and "other DNA" should be applied to synthetic molecules.
+- "other RNA" and "other DNA" should be applied to synthetic molecules.
-* In general, select "genomic RNA" for RNA viruses.
+- In general, select "genomic RNA" for RNA viruses.
-* For ssRNA negative-strand virus, select "viral cRNA", in principal.
+- For ssRNA negative-strand virus, select "viral cRNA", in principal.
 "viral cRNA" is a plus-strand copy of a minus strand RNA genome which serves as a template to make viral progeny genomes.
 For genomic sequence data derived from ssRNA negative-strand viruses, in principle, DDBJ uniformly uses following values for mol_type qualifier;

-Protein-coding sequences exist in positive orientation: viral cRNA
+    - Protein-coding sequences exist in positive orientation: viral cRNA
-Protein-coding sequences exist in complementary orientation: genomic RNA
+    - Protein-coding sequences exist in complementary orientation: genomic RNA

 ### /ncRNA_class<a name="ncRNA_class"></a><span class="right-alignment">[Feature Table Definition](/ddbj/feature-table-e.html#ncRNA_class)</span>